jakesilver/silverjake/content/resume.md

 #### Bachelor of Science, Computer Science, The College of William & Mary
 *May 2015*

 - During my time at the College of William & Mary, I worked in the Computer Science lab as a consultant and for the Catering services as a server and as a data entry assistant.
-I also volunteered as an Admissions tour guide and helped found a mentoring program in Lafayette Village,a nearby housing community.
+I also volunteered as an Admissions tour guide and helped found a mentoring program in Lafayette Village, a nearby housing community.

 ### Skills

 - Languages: C#, HTML, Java, Javascript, Kotlin, Objective-C, PHP, Python, Swift, SQL
-- Related Technologies: Android, iOS, Google Jetpack Libraries, Django Framework, React (Native), .NET Framework, WebAPI, Azure, Redis, OAuth
+- Related Technologies: Android, iOS, Google Jetpack Libraries, GraphQL, SQLite, React (Native), Django Framework, .NET Core/Framework, WebAPI, AWS, Azure, Redis, OAuth